konashevich/olexi-mcp/docs/copilot/Plan.md

-## Requirements checklist
+## Requirements checklist (status)
-- Confirm Independent Publisher certification applies to MCP “connectors” and is feasible.
+- [x] Confirm Independent Publisher certification applies to MCP “connectors” and is feasible.
-- Clarify whether Step 2 (proposal) is required if the connector is already built.
+- [x] Clarify whether Step 2 (proposal) is required if the connector is already built (optional, recommended).
-- Audit compliance with “Prepare connector files for certification”; list gaps.
+- [x] Audit compliance with “Prepare connector files for certification”; list gaps.
-- Produce an actionable plan with owner splits (you vs me), including any manual steps you must do.
+- [x] Produce an actionable plan with owner splits (you vs me), including any manual steps you must do.
+- [x] Public website live and accurate, vendor‑neutral, endpoint correct (Cloud Run base URL).
+- [x] Connector manifest prepared with correct endpoint, publisher, icons, privacy.
+- [x] Docs: README, TESTING, SUPPORT, SECURITY, CHANGELOG, RIGHTS present.
+- [ ] Optional proposal: draft and submit (recommended to mitigate data‑rights risk).
+- [ ] Submission PR: assemble package and open PR in Microsoft repo.

 ## Feasibility: can this MCP be certified as an Independent Publisher connector?
 - Bottom line: Feasible with caveats.
   - Microsoft Copilot Studio supports MCP servers (“connectors”) and provides a certification path via the Independent Publisher process alongside Power Platform connectors.
 Your attached docs (“Prepare Copilot Studio and Power Platform connector files for certification”, “Independent publisher certification process”) indicate MCP connectors are now in scope for certification in Copilot Studio.
   - Key dependencies to clear:
     - Data rights: The server scrapes AustLII.
 We’ll need terms-of-use compliance and (ideally) a documented permission/allowance for redistribution/use via a public connector.
 This is the biggest risk.
-    - Public hosting: A stable, TLS endpoint with uptime expectations.
-Your repo includes Cloud Run build files, so this seems solvable.
+    - Public hosting: Stable TLS endpoint — Cloud Run endpoint is live and documented.
-    - Required certification artifacts: We’ll need a Copilot connector manifest and supporting docs/tests; these are mostly missing and must be created.
+    - Required certification artifacts: Manifest and docs are now prepared in `docs/copilot/connector/`.
 - Confidence: High if data rights are cleared.
 Otherwise Medium (risk of rejection on IP/terms grounds).

 ## Step 2 (proposal) clarification